domkirke/acids-dataset/README.md

   --path: dataset path
 ```

-You can also add the `--files` to list all the parsed audio files, or the `--check_metadata` flag to check missing metadata.
+You can also add the `--files` to list all the parsed audio files, `--check_metadata` flag to check missing metadata, or either `--idx` or `--key` to get information for a specific sub-item.
 See the full available options by running `acids-dataset info --help`.
 For example, it should provide you informations as follows :

 ```bash
 channels: 1